Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 For instance, when you are adding a new product, you will find all the relevant options like the title, description, images, price, type, vendor, tags, inventory, shipping, weight, SEO, and variants of the product.

-You can expect the same level of convenience in all other aspects of managing your website, which makes it an excellent e-commerce management platform.
+You can expect the same level of convenience in all other aspects of managing your website, which makes Shopify an excellent e-commerce management platform.

 If you want to have a look at the possibilities, here's a complete video on how to start a T-shirt business using this as your platform.

-When it comes to using WC, it is almost as easy to manage the store.
+When it comes to usage, it is almost as easy to manage a WooCommerce eCommerce store.

-Since this platform is actually a WordPress plugin, there are some preparatory steps involved.
+Since this is a WordPress plugin, there are some preparatory steps involved.

-First of all, you will need to perform all of the steps necessary to setup a WordPress website.
+First of all, you will need to perform all of the steps necessary to set up and install WordPress, because this is the base infrastructure necessary for WooCommerce.

-You will need to purchase a domain, a hosting plan, install WordPress on your website, choose and install a WordPress theme.
-Only after you have followed all these steps, you can get started with WC.
+You will need to purchase a domain, a WooCommerce hosting plan (here are some WooCommerce hosting plans we recommend), download and install WordPress on your website, choose and install a WordPress theme.
+Only after you have followed all these steps, you can get started with WooCommerce.

 Recommended Reading: [How to] 14 steps to an awesome WordPress website for beginners

-After setting up WordPress, the first step to set it all up is obviously installing and activating the WC plugin on your WordPress site.
+After setting up a WordPress site, the first step to set it all up is installing and activating the WooCommerce plugin on your WordPress installation.

 Have a look at this quick overview: